 This function moves the cursor forward if possible to a relative position on the text screen given by the argument X, starting with the leftmost position of the current line.
 The value of the argument can range from 0 to 255.
 If the current print position is already beyond position X, TAB places the cursor in the X position in the next line.
-The TAB function can only be used with the PRINT statement, since it has no effect if used with the PRINT# to a logical file.
+TAB functions exactly like SPC for disk and printer files (using PRINT#).
+See SPC.

-10 PRINT"COMMODORE"TAB(25)"128"COMMODORE 128
+10 PRINT"COMMODORE"TAB(25)"128"

+COMMODORE